rwblokzijl/Msc-thesis-EuroToken/thesis.md

 A second issue is one of privacy, when Bob has to send Alice all of his chain for verification, Alice can derive much from this information.
-Though we would like to see methods of privatization added to perhaps conceal transfered amounts, we still need a way to minimize the information leakage to 3rd parties.
+Though we would like to see methods of privatization added to perhaps conceal transferred amounts, we still need a way to minimize the information leakage to 3rd parties.